Student Handbook - Academic Information and Policies

 - Full participation in Oakmont athletics and activities, including clubs and senior activities, is encouraged and will be permitted provided that the student can meet the requirements for that activity and any additional M.I.A.A. requirements.
 It is the student’s responsibility to remain informed of class activities and deadlines.
 Seniors are responsible for keeping themselves updated regarding deadlines and requirements for graduation.

 - A total not to exceed 4 courses each semester will be included in the Oakmont GPA and Honor Roll.
-9. It is the responsibility of the student and/or parent to have official transcripts of their college work sent to the Oakmont Guidance Department no later than five days before the end of each Oakmont semester and ten days before Oakmont's graduation ceremony in June for seniors seeking a diploma.
+9. It is the responsibility of the student and/or parent to have official transcripts of their college work sent to the Oakmont School Counseling Department no later than five days before the end of each Oakmont semester and ten days before Oakmont's graduation ceremony in June for seniors seeking a diploma.
 Failure to comply with these timelines may result in course failure, exclusion from the Honor Roll, ineligibility to participate in graduation ceremonies for seniors, or denial of permission for further participation in Dual Enrollment for juniors.